What Is Credit Card Arbitrage and Is It Worth It?

 A low-interest card with cash-back rewards or points could add to the strategy’s benefits Consequences for late payment could eat into expected profit

-Making timely payments could help your credit score Taking out a card and using up your available credit could negatively affect your credit score
+Making timely payments could help build your credit score Taking out a card and using up your available credit could negatively affect your credit score

 The upside to using credit card arbitrage is the potential to make some extra money with very little effort.
 If you’ve worked hard to earn and maintain a credit score that qualifies you for a credit card with a 0% or low-interest rate, you can use that card to fund an investment and, if all goes well, quickly pocket a profit.